 It is the nature of languages to evolve through time or to die out completely through lack of use.
 The English language, for example, bears little similarity to that which was spoken a thousand years ago.
 Even when you look back only half that time, although many words are similar, others will sound strange.
 Some will have changed in meaning and context, making them appear odd to us these days.

-The English language is still changing and evolving, with new words and phrases added to our dictionaries each year.
+The English language is still changing and evolving, with new words and phrases like “what does fomo mean” added to our dictionaries each year.
 Few things have contributed – and even accelerated – this rapid change than the Internet, and its accompanying gadgets that allow instantaneous, worldwide connection.

 More specifically, social media networks have probably had the most influence, as people express themselves and share intimate details with friends, peers, and often with complete strangers right across the world.